 Dragon and Phoenix Tattoo

 The dragon and phoenix tattoo is another example of yin and yang symbolism – however, this one comes from Chinese culture.
 In Feng Shui, the two are considered the most powerful celestial beings that combine to form a perfectly balanced union.
 For this reason, tattoos featuring dragons and phoenixes often incorporate other symbols of love, like Celtic love knots.
 Seeing the two creatures together represents a perfect marriage so that the tattoo could be an excellent idea for a couple’s tattoo or newlywed body art with your partner.

 Chinese Dragon Tattoo

-In Chinese culture, the dragon represents power, strength and good luck.
-Those born under the dragon zodiac sign are said to be reliable and independent, serious, hardworking and honest.
-Chinese art often depicts dragons holding a flaming pearl, which is a symbol of spirituality, wisdom, prosperity and immortality.
+In Chinese culture, the dragon represents power, strength, and good luck.
+Those born under the dragon zodiac sign are said to be reliable and independent, serious, hardworking, and honest.
+Chinese art often depicts dragons holding a flaming pearl, which is a symbol of spirituality, wisdom, prosperity, and immortality.
 If you identify with these qualities or are born in the year of the dragon, consider a Chinese dragon tattoo.
 The long, snake-like body of the Chinese dragon also makes it perfect for a tattoo on a curved part of your body, like your waist or shoulder.

 Japanese Dragon Tattoo

 Dragons are one of the most popular Japanese-style tattoos.
 These creatures are often depicted as destructive and terrifying in Western culture.
 In Japan, they are considered to be generous and wise and use their powers to help people.
 They don’t have wings and look more like sea serpents.
-There are lots of art style options for the Japanese dragon tattoo, including the colourful traditional look – known as irezumi – or a more minimalist style.
+There are lots of art style options for the Japanese dragon tattoo, including the colorful traditional look – known as irezumi – or a more minimalist style.